kattkieru/gbdk3/README.md

 *gbdk3_stdlib*: Fork of the gbdk-n repo by Andreas Karlsson.
 I'll integrate the build for this when I have time.

+*aslink-gb*: Fork of Dr. Tensi's sdcc replacement linker that supports banking and direct generation of gameboy roms.

 Possibly interesting to you:

 *https://github.com/kattkieru/atmd* -- Fork of the original _Affinix Tile/Map Designer_ (win32 only).
 I embedded SDL 1.2.15 and made the build work.
 It's not in this repo because A) I haven't yet figured out how to use it; and B) it's for Windows only, which is not where I do my real work.